johnmcfarlane/papers/c++/contractual-disappointment.md

 program is ever invoked outside the parameters of the End User Contract.
 Even when it is possible, it is rarely worthwhile taking this risk.

-## C++ API Contract Authoring Strategies
+## C++ API Contract Strategies

-We will briefly explore some ways to design our C++ API Contracts so they are set up for success.
+We will briefly explore some ways to design and implement C++ API Contracts which can help to deal with disappointment.

 ### The Pit of False Security